-I’m a technologist and writer in Chicago.
-Throughout the years, I've also been a web designer/developer, speaker and community organizer.
+I’m a technologist and writer in Chicago, with a background in web design and development, conference speaking and community organzing.

 I currently work as the Director of Open Source Curriculum at online tech course provider Pluralsight.